This article is part of the book - Sport Climbing Basics.

 There are basically three ways to descend; walk off, lower or abseil (rappel).
 You will either lower or abseil to get down from most sport routes.
+Your choice largely depends on the type of anchor, how it is positioned and what you plan to do after the climb.

 When walking off is a common descent method, there will usually be an established trail back to the base.